 Our Southern NH optometrist can look for glaucoma indicators as part of a comprehensive eye exam.
 The first step is tonometry, in which we measure the pressure inside the eye; abnormally high pressure calls for further investigation.
 We can look inside the eye to observe the optic nerves directly for any signs of damage.
 Tests of your peripheral vision can tell us whether glaucoma has begin to affect your eyesight.

 If you have glaucoma, we can help you gain control over it through topical medications and oral medications.
 These drugs limit aqueous humor production and/or help the drainage system work better.
 We can even refer you to an eye surgeon for laser procedures and other techniques to address both open-angle and narrow-angle glaucoma.

 Get Your Eyes Checked for Glaucoma at MVC Eye Care

 Don’t let glaucoma claim your eyesight.
-Take action against it today by calling 603-644-6100 for an appointment at our Manchester, Merrimack or Milford office!
+Take action against it today by calling 603-644-6100 for an appointment at our Manchester, Merrimack, Milford or Windham office!